-- (a) subject to subsection (4), suspend, in whole or in part, the repayment or withdrawal of deposits and other liabilities of the financial institution; - (b) subject to subsection (5), disaffirm or repudiate any contract or lease to which the financial institution is a party other than a financial contract such as a securities contract, forward contract, repurchase agreement, swap agreement or other similar agreement that the Board determines to be a financial contract for the purposes of this provision; or - (c) enforce any contract, other than a financial contract, entered into by the financial institution, notwithstanding any provision of the contract providing for termination, default or acceleration by reason of insolvency or the appointment of a conservator. - (4) Any deposit and other credits received while the financial institution is under conservatorship shall not be subject to any limitation as to repayment or withdrawal but shall be segregated and not used to liquidate any indebtedness of the financial institution existing at the time the conservator was appointed or subsequent indebtedness incurred in order to discharge such indebtedness. - (5) The conservator may disaffirm or repudiate a financial contract that, in his opinion, is fraudulent. - (6) The conservator, where it is not the central bank itself, shall report to and be responsible to the Board.
+- (a) subject to subsection (4), suspend, in whole or in part, the repayment or withdrawal of deposits and other liabilities of the financial institution; - (b) subject to subsection (5), disaffirm or repudiate any contract or lease to which the financial institution is a party other than a financial contract such as a securities contract, forward contract, repurchase agreement, swap agreement or other similar agreement that the Board determines to be a financial contract for the purposes of this provision; - (c) enforce any contract, other than a financial contract, entered into by the financial institution, notwithstanding any provision of the contract providing for termination, default or acceleration by reason of insolvency or the appointment of a conservator; - (d) execute any instrument in the name of the financial institution; or - (e) initiate, defend and conduct in its name any action or proceedings to which the financial institution may be a party. - (4) Any deposit and other credits received while the financial institution is under conservatorship shall not be subject to any limitation as to repayment or withdrawal but shall be segregated and not used to liquidate any indebtedness of the financial institution existing at the time the conservator was appointed or subsequent indebtedness incurred in order to discharge such indebtedness. - (5) The conservator may disaffirm or repudiate a financial contract that, in his opinion, is fraudulent. - (6) The conservator, where it is not the central bank itself, shall report to and be responsible to the Board.